-In line with IAS 39, the Bank adopted incurred loss approach and intends to migrate to the expected loss approach outlined under IFRS 9.
+In line with IAS 39, the bank adopted incurred loss approach and intends to migrate to the expected loss approach outlined under IFRS 9.
 The incurred loss approach takes into consideration the Emergence Period (EP) to arrive at losses that have been incurred at the reporting date.
-To enable the Bank migrate to the Internal Rating Based (IRB - Foundation approach) as well as the Expected Loss approach, the bank has developed its internal rating models.
+To enable the bank migrate to the Internal Rating Based (IRB - Foundation approach) as well as the Expected Loss approach, the bank has developed its internal rating models.

 Guaranty Trust Bank Group undertakes lending activities after careful analysis of the borrowers' character, capacity to repay, cash flow, credit history, industry and other factors.
-The Group acknowledges that there are diverse intrinsic risks inherent in its different business segments and, as a result, applies different parameters to adequately dimension the risks in each business segment. abilities of each rating class in line with international best practices and in compliance with BASEL II requirements.
+The Group acknowledges that there are diverse intrinsic risks inherent in its different business segments and, as a result, applies different parameters to adequately dimension the risks in each business segment.

+The Bank's rating grades reflect the range of parameters developed to predict the default probabilities of each rating class in line with international best practices and in compliance with BASEL II requirements.
 The grades reflect granularities and are handled by Account Officers and Relationship Managers with further check by Credit Risk Analysis Unit in Credit Risk Management Group.